-Students will submit payment for study abroad expenses to different entities based on their program type and specific program.
-It is essential that students understand the cost structure (what needs to be paid, to whom, and when) of the program they are interested in as well as all estimated expenses associated with that program before making the decision to move forward with that program.
-What follows is a general overview of potential expenses and instructions on how to submit payment, if applicable.
+It is essential that students understand the cost structure and estimated expenses of the program they are interested in applying for - these vary from program to program.
+Please see below for a general overview of potential expenses and instructions on how to submit payment.
 Answers to common billing questions can also be found on our FAQs page.

 OEA Application Fee, Study Abroad Administrative Fee, Deposits, & Faculty Led Program Payments